BitcoinUnlimited/BitcoinCashSpecification/protocol/blockchain/block/block-header.md

 # Block Header

 Block headers serve an important intermediary role in the creation and transmission of blocks.
 They are a fixed-width (80-byte) representation of the entire block.
 With a block header, you can:

- 1. Calculate the hash of the block
+ 1. Calculate the hash of the block.
-	 - The double SHA-256 hash of the block header
+	 - The double SHA-256 hash of the block header.
- 2. Confirm the proof of work was executed correctly
+ 2. Confirm the proof of work was executed correctly.
-	 - See [Difficulty Adjustment Algorithm](/protocol/blockchain/proof-of-work/difficulty-adjustment-algorithm) for more details
+	 - See [Difficulty Adjustment Algorithm](/protocol/blockchain/proof-of-work/difficulty-adjustment-algorithm) for more details.
- 3. Determine the relative location of the block in the blockchain
+ 3. Determine the relative location of the block in the blockchain.
 	 - Using the previous block hash contained in the header

 Since validation of all the transactions in the block can be expensive, the ability to perform these checks on the block before downloading and validating its transactions helps make denial-of-service attacks on the network significantly more expensive for attackers.